 No matter what the unwanted behavior is, it is important to focus on changing the action, so that we reinforce positive behaviors instead.
 It is wonderful to use simple, encouraging language as well, but the actions are what matter most here.
 This is especially true if your child is in a heightened emotional state, since it is very hard to process language during these times.

 The goal is to have your child do something else and then reinforce that behavior.
 You will need to demonstrate the new, preferred behavior and have your little one imitate you, so that you can properly reinforce the good stuff.
-You are changing the game on your tiny friend, so it’s important to model first, repeat, and go slowly, so that she has time to adjust to the new rules.
+You are changing the game on your tiny one, so it’s important to model first, repeat, and go slowly, so that they have time to adjust to the new rules.
 The key is to remain consistent and mindful so that you continue to reinforce the new positive behaviors instead of the reactive, unwanted behaviors.

 Molly Dresner is a Speech Language Pathologist based in New York City.